im herzen eIn dissident

 the rebel who weaponized stardom

-Acrylic and charcoal on paper
+Materials: Acrylic and charcoal on Fabriano paper

-100 x 70 cm
+Size: 100 x 70 cm

 Anders als die Andern (1919) was cinematic dynamite: the first film to openly portray homosexuality with dignity.
 Conrad Veidt — himself married to a woman —risked his rising stardom to play the lead, making a stand when it was dangerous to do so.
 The Nazis later banned and destroyed most copies, but its surviving fragments still blaze as a radical act of compassion and defiance.